Sacramento Valley Station: RT Light Rail

-Sacramento Valley Station is the western terminus of the Gold Line, one of three routes of the Sacramento RT Light Rail system.
+Sacramento Valley Station is the western terminus of the Gold Line, one of three routes of the SacRT light rail system.
 The station has a single side platform serving the single-track branch line, with a two-track layover yard to the west.

+SacRT is aiming to relocate the location of the Sacramento Valley Light Rail Station, from behind the Main Station Building on H street, to east of the walkway that connects the station building to Amtrak platforms, paralleling 5th Street.

 Local and commuter bus

-Fairfield and Suisun Transit Blue Line, El Dorado Transit Sacramento/South Lake Tahoe, and RT bus routes #30 & #38 stop directly at the station.
-However, most RT bus routes terminate in downtown Sacramento, within several blocks of the station.
-Additionally, Yolobus, Roseville Transit, El Dorado Transit, and Yuba-Sutter Transit all operate commuter bus routes which terminate in downtown Sacramento.
+Sacramento RT bus routes 30 and 38 stop directly at the station.
+However, many other RT bus routes terminate in downtown Sacramento, within several blocks of the station.